Spinal column: Other vertebrates

-The general structure of human vertebrae is fairly typical of that found in mammals, reptiles, and birds.
+The general structure of human vertebrae is fairly typical of that found in other mammals, reptiles, and birds (amniotes).
 The shape of the vertebral body does, however, vary somewhat between different groups.
-In mammals, such as humans, it typically has flat upper and lower surfaces, while in reptiles the anterior surface commonly has a concave socket into which the expanded convex face of the next vertebral body fits.
+In humans and other mammals, it typically has flat upper and lower surfaces, while in reptiles the anterior surface commonly has a concave socket into which the expanded convex face of the next vertebral body fits.
 Even these patterns are only generalisations, however, and there may be variation in form of the vertebrae along the length of the spine even within a single species.
 Some unusual variations include the saddle-shaped sockets between the cervical vertebrae of birds and the presence of a narrow hollow canal running down the centre of the vertebral bodies of geckos and tuataras, containing a remnant of the notochord.

 Reptiles often retain the primitive intercentra, which are present as small crescent-shaped bony elements lying between the bodies of adjacent vertebrae; similar structures are often found in the caudal vertebrae of mammals.
 In the tail, these are attached to chevron-shaped bones called haemal arches, which attach below the base of the spine, and help to support the musculature.
 These latter bones are probably homologous with the ventral ribs of fish.
 The number of vertebrae in the spines of reptiles is highly variable, and may be several hundred in some species of snake.

 In birds, there is a variable number of cervical vertebrae, which often form the only truly flexible part of the spine.
 The thoracic vertebrae are partially fused, providing a solid brace for the wings during flight.
 The sacral vertebrae are fused with the lumbar vertebrae, and some thoracic and caudal vertebrae, to form a single structure, the synsacrum, which is thus of greater relative length than the sacrum of mammals.
 In living birds, the remaining caudal vertebrae are fused into a further bone, the pygostyle, for attachment of the tail feathers.

 Aside from the tail, the number of vertebrae in mammals is generally fairly constant.
 There are almost always seven cervical vertebrae (sloths and manatees are among the few exceptions), followed by around twenty or so further vertebrae, divided between the thoracic and lumbar forms, depending on the number of ribs.
 There are generally three to five vertebrae with the sacrum, and anything up to fifty caudal vertebrae.